SquareGPS/navixy-api/docs/backend-api/resources/commons/tag/index.md

 #### errors

-* 201 – Not found in the database - if there is no tag with such an id.
+* 201 – Not found in the database - if there is no tag with such an ID.